The correct use: Boat paints for wood and metal

 - fine sandpaper

-- possibly masking tape to mask off the area not to be coated
+- possibly.
+Painter's tape and masking paper to mask the area not to be coated

-- if required a dilution (this can also be used afterwards to clean the device)
+- If necessary, a dilution (this can also be used afterwards to clean the device)

-- The processing and especially the drying of boat paints should not take place below 10°C. This information relates to the paint material, substrate and room temperature during processing and the subsequent drying and curing time.
+- The processing and especially the drying of boat paints should not take place below 10°C. Temperatures between 15°C and 25°C are ideal.
+Humidity should not be more than 65%.
+This information refers to the paint material, substrate and ambient temperature during processing and the subsequent drying and curing time.

 - Use painter's tape and paper to mask off the areas that should not be coated.

 - The surface must be sanded before use and must be clean, dry, free of grease, silicone and wax.
 You must first remove any loose old paint or rust.

 Important: Do not use soapy cleaners or scouring milk.
 These are made from fatty acids and are therefore not suitable for dissolving fat.

 - If desired, dilute this with approx. 5-10% Thinner 700.
 Stir the boat paint well before use.